FelipeO16/fivem-ts-nuxt-boilerplate/README.md

 npm run generate
 ```

-By doing so, it will generate the static files for FiveM, just link your script!
+By doing so, it will generate the static files for FiveM, just start your resource!